On the existence of critical compatible metrics on contact $3$-manifolds: Introduction

 \section{Introduction}

 Contact geometry is a vast area of research with a number of important open problems.
 Different directions of research that have attracted the attention in recent years include the study of global properties of contact structures and its implications for low-dimensional topology, the dynamics of the associated Reeb flows (e.g. the existence of periodic orbits), or applications in mathematical physics (thermodynamics, hydrodynamics, ...).
-Much less studied are the relations between Riemannian geometry and contact structures, which were first connected by Chern and Hamilton in a classical article~\cite{ch}, where they introduced the notion of metrics adapted to contact manifolds.
+Much less studied are the relations between Riemannian geometry and contact structures, which were first considered by Sasaki and others in the 1960s (see~\cite{blair} and references therein), and then by Chern and Hamilton who proposed an important variational problem in a classical paper~\cite{ch}.
+They introduced the notion of metrics adapted to contact manifolds.
 A slightly more general definition of a metric compatible with a contact form was presented by Etnyre, Komendarczyk and Massot in~\cite{ekm}, so let us state it precisely: \begin{definition} Let $(M,\alpha)$ be a contact $3$-manifold.
 A Riemannian metric $g$ on $M$ is called \emph{compatible} with $\alpha$ if $\abs{\alpha}_g=1$ and there exists a constant $\theta>0$ such that

 where $\ast$ is the Hodge star operator computed with the metric $g$.
 We say that a contact structure $\zeta$ and a metric $g$ are compatible if there is a defining contact form $\alpha$ for $\zeta$ that is compatible with $g$.
 It is easy to check that the Riemannian volume defined by $g$ is given by $\mathrm{vol}_g=\frac{1}{\theta}\alpha\wedge \dif\alpha$.
 All along this article we assume that compatible metrics are $C^\infty$. \end{definition}